 Some women are just starting their families and come to see me when they are interested in optimizing their health before baby, or they have been having fertility issues.

-Other women come to see me during pregnancy for adjunctive prenatal care and to learn how to best prepare for their postpartum healing.
+Other women come to see me during pregnancy for adjunctive prenatal care and to learn how to best prepare for the postpartum period.

 Many women come to see me when their babies are small and they are still in that tender time immediately after birth.
 Often we work with breastfeeding challenges, nutrition, pelvic floor therapy and hormone balance.

-Other women wait to come and see me once their babies are toddlers.
+Other women wait to come and see me once their babies are toddlers or older.
 They find that their health either hasn't been the same since being pregnant, or new health issues have developed.
 I often help these mothers with pelvic pain, balancing their menstrual cycle, fertility for their next baby, fatigue and many others.